 Adding the Mobile Ready Content Block to a CMS page

-Adding the Mobile Ready Content Block to a CMS page

 The process for adding a Mobile Ready Content Block to a page is very similar to adding a regular content block.
-A new option has been added under Content Modules named Mobile Ready Content.
-The admin simply drags the new mobile ready content module on to a CMS page to create a control that can be edited.
-All CMS Admins who have the ability to add a content module to their site have the ability to add the new Mobile Ready Content Block to their site.
+The option has been added under Content Modules menu named Mobile Ready Content.
+The admin simply drags the mobile ready content module on to a CMS page to create a control that can be edited.
+All CMS Admins who have the ability to add a content module to their site have the ability to add the Mobile Ready Content Block to their site.